gatsbyjs/gatsby/docs/docs/recipes/deploying-your-site.md

 ## Deploying to Vercel Now

-Use [Now CLI](https://vercel.com/download) to deploy your Gatsby application without leaving the command-line interface.
+Use [Vercel CLI](https://vercel.com/download) to deploy your Gatsby application without leaving the command-line interface.

 ### Prerequisites